 Pulled Pork Recipe (Crock Pot Version)

-This Slow Cooker BBQ Pulled Pork recipe is a great recipe because you use a bottle of your favorite barbecue sauce, but then you add a lot of spices and some peppers and onions to make the flavor even better.
-So the recipe is super easy to make, but better than just using plain BBQ sauce straight out of the bottle!
-This is definitely the best pulled pork recipe that I’ve ever tried – it’s easily become a family favorite!
-Another easy recipe to add to our regular rotation of meals.
+This Slow Cooker BBQ Pulled Pork recipe is a great recipe because it starts with a bottle of your favorite barbecue sauce.
+Add some spices and peppers and onions to make the flavor even better.
+The recipe is super easy to make, but tastes so much better than just using plain BBQ sauce straight out of the bottle!
+This is absolutely the best pulled pork recipe that I’ve ever tried – it’s easily become a family favorite!
+Such an easy recipe to put in the regular meal rotation.

 What is the best cut of meat for pulled pork?